Hit by cuts, bankers run from London's square mile

 "We speak quite often about it, like 'this company did badly, they cannot pay their bonuses'.
 It's something that comes into the conversation quite often," Ramelet said.

-Even at some of the firms most obviously damaged by the crisis, like Britain's part-nationalised Royal Bank of Scotland (RBS.L), applications are up year on year, said its head of graduate recruitment, Mike Maddick.
+Even at some of the firms most obviously damaged by the crisis, like Britain's part-nationalized Royal Bank of Scotland, applications are up year on year, said its head of graduate recruitment, Mike Maddick.

 "We believe we pay well, and there is also a huge emphasis on the fact we train well ... we progress graduates quickly.
 That really counts," Maddick said.